Maryam090/AppFolioManager/src/content/sections/features-explanation.md

 ---
 subtitle: "Features Explained"
 title: "Unlock Complete Control Over Your Application Ecosystem"
-description: AppFolio gives you the tools to centralize intelligence, eliminate guesswork, and take decisive action — all from a single, unified platform.
+description: App Stack gives you the tools to centralize intelligence, eliminate guesswork, and take decisive action — all from a single, unified platform.

 image: "/images/features/product.png"